ess-dmsc/vmm-sdat/README.md

     - center-of-mass (charge as weight)
     - center-of-mass2 (charge squared as weight)
     - utpc (latest time)
-The user can define additional algorithms in the method Clusterer::AdditionalAlgorithm() in https://github.com/ess-dmsc/vmm-hdf5-to-root/blob/master/Clusterer.cpp
+The user can define additional algorithms in the method Clusterer::AlgorithmUTPC() in https://github.com/ess-dmsc/vmm-hdf5-to-root/blob/master/Clusterer.cpp

 The additional algorithm is picked depending on the -algo parameter.
 At the moment, two additional algorithms are